Our Lady of the Angels Monastery, Virginia: Daily Schedule

-They do not swear a vow of silence, but live in quiet contemplation rather than idly chattering.
-The Sisters sit in silence for their meals of bread and cheese, listening to one Sister read aloud while they eat.
-Work varies according to talent and ability.
+They do not take a vow of silence, but live in quiet contemplation rather than idle chatter.
+The Sisters take their meals in silence while listening to one Sister read aloud while they eat.
+Work varies according to talent, ability, and need.
 Cheese-making takes place once every 8 days.
-The monastery has no television and the Sisters do not listen to music or go online, but one Sister of the community is appointed to listen to the radio for prayer-worthy news and to go online to tend to emails and orders for cheese.
+The sisters watch educational videos and listen to music together weekly.
+Computer usage is limited to work needs.

-The monastery is also home to one dog, Skipper, and several cats.
+The monastery is also home to two dogs, Schipper and Zoe.